Camping, Education

 Cons

-Let’s start with the cons again for renting.
+Let’s start with the cons of renting again.

-The first con of renting your camping gear is that you may find that you are faced with a limited selection of camping gear pieces to choose from.
+The first con of renting your camping gear is that you may find that you have a limited selection of camping gear pieces to choose from.
 Many camping gear rental stations only carry basic items, like tents, hot plates, and coolers.
-While you may have some choices, you will mostly find that your selection is limited.
-Besides limited selection they may have all of their equipment rented out leaving you unable to go when you want.
+While you may have some choices, you will mostly see your selection is limited.
+Besides limited selection, they may have all of their equipment rented out leaving you unable to go when you want.
 This can be significantly detrimental when planning your trip.
 If you aren’t prepared you are going to have a bad time!

 The next issue that you may face is higher prices during certain periods of the year.
-You will find that with some rental companies they increase prices during peak times of the year because they know people will be seeking to get outside in the warmer months.
-If you need to be budget conscious then this may end up pricing you out of the trip you want. worse yet it could forse you to postpone your trip.
+You will find that some rental companies increase prices during peak times of the year because they know people will be seeking to get outside in the warmer months.
+If you need to be budget-conscious then this may end up pricing you out of the trip you want.
+Worse yet it could force you to postpone your trip.

-With these first two cons we primarily focused on the rental of the items themselves.
-However, for our third con it is user based.
+With these first two cons, we primarily focused on the rental of the items themselves.
+However, for our third con, we focus on the user.
 The fact is that people who rent things generally do not treat those items with the same respect as if they owned them.
 You cannot be sure that someone hasn’t damaged the item to a point where it is usable but maybe not safe.
 This is concerning when dealing with things like camp stoves that use propane.
-While many rental companies do safety checks between uses there is some risk associated.
-You definitely don’t want to be in a rented tent with a pinhole leak during a rain storm!
+While many rental companies do safety checks between uses there is some risk.
+You definitely don’t want to be in a rented tent with a pinhole leak during a rainstorm!

 buy or rent